 Now, this is where most superiors get worried.
 They misunderstand the idea and believe that distribution will take away their authority.

-Here’s the thing, the division and distribution of authority are like giving the entire team autonomy over their own job.
-But their control is limited to just that.
+However, the division and distribution of authority are like giving the entire team autonomy over their own job, but their control is limited to just that.

 The superior still has supremacy over all the employees.